Seteeri/Particle/doc/ARCHITECTURE.md

 nodal functions have an option to ignore the pointer which is set to t by default.

+The keyboard can only manipulate one pointer, however, that pointer can in turn manipulate other poitners.
+A touchscreen interface should allow for manipulating as many pointers as there are touch events.

 **ALL FUNCTIONS ARE PASSED POINTERS, UNDO OPTION**
 1. input pointer  - what node to use for input
 2. output pointer - what node to link output to; default to input; nil means free node